|Product Type||Shipped Product|

 In the lower section of this ad you will find valuable information on how these heads perform when used with various engine sizes and cam combinations in street rod form.
 Please read the complete ad before purchasing.

-Fully assembled with premium PBM race grade valves, 1.46 springs, PEP retainers, viton valve seals, spring ID locators, high grade Comp Cams 10 degree locks.
+Fully assembled with premium PBM race grade valves, 1.46 springs, Comp retainers, viton valve seals, spring ID locators, high grade Comp Cams 10 degree locks.
 The hardware setup in these heads is for use with hydraulic flat tappet cams.
 Below is a detailed breakdown of the hardware used in these heads.
 We do offer these heads set up for all types of cams.
 See our other listings.

 Valve size 2.250 and 1.88.
 These heads have the correct seat diameter to allow use of these valves.